100yann/Bash-Git-Commands/README.md

 git diff HEAD [filename] - returns changes in specific file
 git diff branch1..branch2 - returns changes between the 2 branches
 git diff commit1..commit2 - same but for commits
+git stash - save uncommited changes so you can change branches without conflicts/commiting your changes/losing them.
+You can stash multiple times
+git stash list - used if you have multiple stashes at the same time
+git stash apply stash@{X} - apply the stash with the specified index
+git stash pop - remove the most recently stashed changes and apply them to your working copy
+git stash apply - apply whatever is stashed but it doesn't remove it from the stash itself
+git stash drop / git stash drop stash@{X}- delete the last stash / specified stash
+git stash clear - clear all stashes

 adding a file/directory within a .gitignore file will stop git from tracking changes to these files and commiting them; asterisk *.extension* will ignore all files with the specified extension, folder/ will ignore an entire directory